How to Get Tickets To The Uffizi Gallery

 Get your Uffizi Gallery tickets by phone

-If you prefer, you can also get your tickets by phone.
-The number to call is +39055294883 and you’ll find operators that speak Italian, English, and a variety of other widely used languages.
-The phone ticket office is open Monday to Friday from 8:30 am to 6:30 pm, and Saturdays from 8:30 am to 12:30 pm.
+If you prefer, you can get Uffizi Gallery reservations by phone.
+The number to call is +39055294883 and you’ll find operators that speak Italian, English, and other languages.

-You will need to communicate your preferred day and time of visit to the operator, and will receive a booking code.
-On the day of your visit, you will have to go to the ticket office with your booking code and will have to pay to retrieve your tickets.
+On the day of your visit, you will have to go to the ticket office with your Uffizi Gallery reservations and will have to pay to retrieve your tickets.
 The correct door is number 3, clearly marked “reservations.”

 Uffizi Gallery tickets price

-Modifications to the reservation and refunds
+Modifications to your Uffizi Gallery reservations and refunds

-Uffizi tickets bought on the official website can’t be modified or cancelled once the payment has been made, and you won’t be given a refund.
-For more flexible cancellation or modification policies, you may want to get your tickets on third party booking sites, which usually allow modifications or cancellations up to 24 hours before your visit.
+Uffizi tickets bought on the Uffizi Gallery official site can’t be modified or cancelled once the payment has been made, and you won’t be given a refund.

 Free visits